Thinking about becoming an electrician? Joining an IBEW apprenticeship is an excellent way to being a career in the

 Can I apply online?

 Yes, currently we do accept online applications.
 If you haven't already, please create an account on Tradeschool to begin the application process.
-Alternately, you may apply in person at our office on one of our computers: PEJATC Training Facility located at 2924 Graneros, Pueblo, Colorado 81005.
+Alternately, you may apply in person, by appointment only, at our office on one of our computers: PEJATC Training Facility located at 2924 Graneros, Pueblo, Colorado 81005.

 What do I do if my transcript states something other than algebra?